-Chances are high you’re already doing some sort of overhead pressing in your workouts.
+Chances are high you’re already doing some sort of overhead pressing or overhead stability exercises in your workouts.
 With the increasing popularity of Olympic lifting and CrossFit, daily fitness vernacular has evolved to include terms like HSPU(Hand Stand Push ups), Jerks and Strict Press.
 This evolution has occurred for good reason.
 Those exercises do hammer most of the upper body musculature as well as provide an active core stimulus.
 But are you ready for overhead movement?
-Are your rounded shoulders strong enough to execute the movement properly?
+Do your rounded shoulders have enough stability to execute the movement properly?
 If your body isn’t ready for overhead movement the risk of injury goes through the roof.

 Long story short.
 Overhead pressing can get you jacked, but it can also jack you up, and no, I don’t mean like this guy.

 I’m talking about injuries.
 Loads of postural issues (rounded shoulders) caused by: inactivity; too much activity through improper ranges of motion; or prior injury can be a recipe for disaster.

 From years of rugby, I can barely put my arms over my head without some kind of compensatory movement, much less add 60kg and not increase my injury risk.
 But shoulder size and strength is key to injury prevention in a game where your shoulder is literally used as a battering ram.
 So I’ve taken a step back, added more range of motion and traditional “rehab” exercises, as well as found alternatives to a strict military press for shoulder health and stability.